🚀 Ready to strengthen your startup’s legal foundations? Register for our free webinar here 👉 REGISTER

 Under employee share schemes, employees are generally either issued shares or options.
 Direct share issuance to employees causes immediate dilution, so understanding dilution is fairly straightforward.

 When options are issued, the employee is granted a right to be issued shares at a future time.
 As mentioned above, there is no reserving shares in Australia.
 Therefore, the concept of an option pool is something which only exists on paper.
-Like in the case of convertible instruments, investors will typically expect any outstanding options to be taken into account when calculating the number of shares to be issued to them under an investment, to ensure they are not diluted when that option is exercised.
+Like convertible instruments, outstanding options can also affect dilution calculations.
+Investors typically expect companies to account for any outstanding options when calculating the number of shares issued in an investment round.
+This approach ensures investors do not face dilution when option holders later exercise those options.

 Navigating shareholder dilution is a critical aspect of managing a startup.
 Understanding how each method of share issuance affects ownership and control is essential for making informed decisions.
 Whether through initial setup, equity investments, SAFEs and convertible notes, or ESOPs, the key lies in striking a balance between necessary dilution for growth and maintaining significant control and value in the company.
 Awareness and strategic planning can ensure that dilution is a tool for growth, rather than an unintended setback.